jpmutschler/CalypsoPy1/README.md

 ## 🚀 Overview

-CalypsoPy is a professional serial communication interface designed specifically for the Gen6 PCIe Atlas 3 Host Card.
+CalypsoPy is a professional serial communication interface designed specifically for the Gen6 PCIe Atlas 3 Host Card from Serial Cables.
 It provides a modern, intuitive GUI for device management, monitoring, and configuration with advanced features like intelligent response handling, data caching, and comprehensive debugging tools.

 ### ✨ Key Features